Is it recommended to drop one’s elbow during the stroke?

 There is a lot of misunderstanding and misrepresentation in the “elbow drop” arena.
 The general “don’t drop the elbow” advice is not as rigid as some people think.
 Obviously, for an extreme power shot, the elbow will want to drop naturally during the follow through (due to the momentum of the arm and cue).
 The problem lies with dropping the elbow too much or when it is not intended, especially if the elbow is dropped unintentionally before cue ball contact.
 For most (almost all) shots, and for most people (especially beginners), accuracy and consistency will be better if the elbow is not dropped before (and maybe after) cue ball contact.
 A potential problem with dropping the elbow after cue ball contact (e.g., when it is not required based on shot power) is that if one’s timing is a little off, the elbow might drop a little before contact, which can affect tip contact point accuracy.
 A complete list of both advantages and disadvantages of dropping the elbow during the stroke can be found below.

 Here are video demonstrations of a non-elbow-drop pendulum stroke:

-Elbow drop and pendulum vs. piston stroke are also discussed in:
+Elbow drop and pendulum vs. piston stroke are also discussed in these videos: